practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Dylan/README.md

 - using user defined function _integer_to_hex_string_ instead of inbuilt function _integer-to-string(x[i], base: 16, size: 4, lowercase?: #t)_, but not inlining it!
 - defining strings _bits_x_str_ and _bits_hex_str_ outside of the "masterloop" (but still in the _main_ function)

-The speed opimized version has an execution time of in average 111 milliseconds compared to 129 milliseconds with my official solution, that's about 14% faster, and thus also not a substantial speed improvement.
+The speed opimized version has an execution time of in average 111 milliseconds compared to 129 milliseconds with my official solution, that's about 14% faster, and thus also not a substantial execution speed improvement.

 My first guess was that it has to do with Open Dylan's usage of the [Boehm garbage collector](https://en.wikipedia.org/wiki/Boehm_garbage_collector): [Memory usage](https://package.opendylan.org/dylan-programming-book/perform.html#memory-usage), which cannot be shut off for a test.